symbol/symbol-docs/source/concepts/transaction.rst

 * ``max_fee``: The maximum amount of network currency that the sender of the transaction is willing to pay to get the transaction accepted. :doc:`The next documentation <fees>` shows you how to set the optimal max_fee value.

-.. note:: The `catbuffer schemas <https://github.com/symbol/catbuffer-schemas>`_ repository defines how each transaction type should be serialized.
-In combination with the `catbuffer-generators <https://github.com/symbol/catbuffer-generators>`_ project, developers can generate builder classes for a given set of programming languages.
+.. note:: The `catbuffer schemas <https://github.com/symbol/symbol/tree/main/catbuffer/schemas>`_ repository defines how each transaction type should be serialized.
+In combination with the catbuffer generators, developers can generate builder classes for a given set of programming languages.

 We recommend using the :doc:`SDK <../sdk>` to define new transactions.